CutyDragon/Lizzie-AI-Agent/README.md

 ## 8. FAQ

-### Q: Can Cyria handle multiple Twitter accounts?
+### Q: Can Lizzie handle multiple Twitter accounts?
 A: Yes, but each account requires its own set of API credentials.

-### Q: How does Cyria ensure compliance with Twitter’s policies?
+### Q: How does Lizzie ensure compliance with Twitter’s policies?
-A: Cyria adheres to Twitter’s automation guidelines, avoiding spam and focusing on meaningful interactions.
+A: Lizzie adheres to Twitter’s automation guidelines, avoiding spam and focusing on meaningful interactions.

-### Q: Can Cyria schedule tweets?
+### Q: Can Lizzie schedule tweets?
 A: Absolutely.
 Incorporate scheduling libraries like `schedule` into `main.py`.

-### Q: Does Cyria support sentiment analysis?
+### Q: Does Lizzie support sentiment analysis?
 A: Yes, by integrating sentiment analysis libraries within `content_generator.py`.

 ---

 ## 9. Future Enhancements
 - **Advanced AI Models**: Use more sophisticated models for nuanced financial advice.
-- **Interactive Dashboards**: Provide a web interface for monitoring and controlling Cyria’s activity.
+- **Interactive Dashboards**: Provide a web interface for monitoring and controlling Lizzie’s activity.
 - **Multilingual Support**: Expand to deliver financial advice in various languages.
 - **Real-Time Notifications**: Add live alerts for critical financial updates.

 ---

 ## 10. Conclusion
-Cyria is a powerful AI-driven financial advisor bot designed to enhance user engagement and provide actionable financial advice on Twitter.
-With its customizable templates for web pages, automated interactions, and intelligent content generation, Cyria is an invaluable tool for individuals and organizations aiming to make an impact in the financial space.
-By following this guide, you can fully utilize Cyria’s potential and even expand its capabilities to suit evolving needs.
+Lizzie is a powerful AI-driven financial advisor bot designed to enhance user engagement and provide actionable financial advice on Twitter.
+With its customizable templates for web pages, automated interactions, and intelligent content generation, Lizzie is an invaluable tool for individuals and organizations aiming to make an impact in the financial space.
+By following this guide, you can fully utilize Lizzie’s potential and even expand its capabilities to suit evolving needs.